Trent Lott: Resignation from Senate leadership

 Lott spoke on December 5, 2002, at the 100th birthday party of Senator Strom Thurmond of South Carolina, a retiring Republican senator who had switched parties from the Democrats decades earlier.
 Thurmond had run for President of the United States in 1948 on the Dixiecrat (or States' Rights Democratic) ticket.
 Lott said: "When Strom Thurmond ran for president, we voted for him.
 We're proud of it.
-And if the rest of the country had followed our lead, we wouldn't have had all these problems over the years, either."
+And if the rest of the country had followed our lead, we wouldn't have had all these problems over all these years, either."

-Thurmond had based his presidential campaign largely on an explicit States' Rights platform that challenged the Civil Rights Movement and later, the Civil Rights Act as illegally overturning the separation of powers under the United States Constitution and called for the preservation of racial segregation.
+As a senator and presidential candidate, Thurmond maintained an explicit States' Rights platform that challenged the Civil Rights Movement and later, the Civil Rights Act as illegally overturning the separation of powers under the United States Constitution and called for the preservation of racial segregation.
 The Washington Post reported that Lott had made similar comments about Thurmond's candidacy in a 1980 rally.
-Lott gave an interview with Black Entertainment Television explaining himself and repudiating Thurmond's former views.
+Lott gave an interview to BET explaining himself and repudiating Thurmond's former views.

-In the wake of controversy, Lott resigned as Senate Republican Leader on December 20, 2002, effective at the start of the next session, January 3, 2003.
+In the wake of the controversy, Lott resigned as Senate Republican Leader on December 20, 2002, effective at the start of the next session, January 3, 2003.
 Bill Frist of Tennessee was later elected to the leadership position.
-In the book Free Culture, Lawrence Lessig argues that Lott's resignation would not have occurred had it not been for the effect of Internet blogs.
+In the book Free Culture, Lawrence Lessig argues that Lott's resignation would not have occurred had it not been for the effect of internet blogs.
 He says that though the story "disappear[ed] from the mainstream press within forty-eight hours", "bloggers kept researching the story" until, "finally, the story broke back into the mainstream press."
 The New York Times, however, attributed his resignation to "ruthless maneuvering" by Karl Rove and George W. Bush to depose Lott, "a threat to the president’s agenda", and replace him with Frist, who had "long been the president's choice."

 After losing the Majority Leader post, Lott was less visible on the national scene, although he did break with some standard conservative positions.
 He battled with Bush over military base closures in his home state.
 He showed support for passenger rail initiatives, notably his 2006 bipartisan introduction, with Sen. Frank Lautenberg of New Jersey, of legislation to provide 80 percent federal matching grants to intercity rail and guarantee adequate funding for Amtrak.
 On July 18, 2006, Lott voted with 19 Republican senators for the Stem Cell Research Enhancement Act to lift restrictions on federal funding for the research.
 On November 15, 2006, Lott regained a leadership position in the Senate, when he was named Minority Whip after defeating Lamar Alexander of Tennessee 25–24.

 Senator John E. Sununu (R) of New Hampshire said, after Lott's election as Senate Minority Whip, "He understands the rules.
 He's a strong negotiator."
 Former House Speaker Newt Gingrich (R) said he's "the smartest legislative politician I've ever met."